goajos/declarative-arch-manager/README.md

 # declarative-arch-manager
 A declarative arch system manager (damngr).
-It's written in C23 to declaratively set up your arch installation.
+It's written in C23 to declaratively set up an Arch system.

 ## Building damngr
 1. Clone the repository: